GarrettHaley/CS-373-DADA/index.md

 - Shell Code: Usually assembly code to execute a shell (e.g. /bin/sh).

 #### WinDBG Introductions
-WinDBG was introduced during the first lecture as well as a walkthrough challenge with posted solutions in which we had to attach WinDBG to a running internet explorer process.
+WinDBG was introduced during the first lecture and a walkthrough challenge was posted (with solutions).
+We attached WinDBG to a running internet explorer process.
 We were introduced to the following commands in WinDBG:

  - Viewing Memory: dd, da, du
 - Breakpoints: bp <addr>